1kping/qemu-setup/README.md

 # qemu setup
 ## pre-installation
+Run the script as the user that you want to be able to use QEMU with.

 Make sure you have dash installed to be able to run this.
 ```sh
 sudo pacman -S dash